MOC1 Command for Retail - Virtual Gate

 SEND MEANINGFUL TEXT MESSAGES

 Retailers are great at telling who is shopping in their online stores, but this knowledge often goes out the window when a customer walks into a brick-and-mortar location.
-Face recognition can improve customer experiences by instantly recognizing VIP customers who opt in.
+Computer Vision can improve customer experiences by instantly recognizing VIP customers who opt in.
 Retailers can send tailored text messages to customers in stores that offer recommendations, discounts and other offers.

 OFFER TAILORED ASSISTANCE IN STORES

-Face recognition can also be used to send meaningful alerts to store employees.
+Computer Vision can also be used to send meaningful alerts to store employees.
 As a result, they can provide far better assistance to customers in stores.
-Facial recognition can integrate with a wide variety of retail solutions such as CRM, Loyalty systems, point of sale and more.
+Computer Vision can integrate with a wide variety of retail solutions such as CRM, Loyalty systems, point of sale and more.
 Store associates can therefore gain a wealth of information about customers that can help them do a far better job of providing customer service.

-These are just a few of the ways that facial recognition will help future stores more successful in 2019 and beyond.
+These are just a few of the ways that Computer Vision will help future stores more successful in 2019 and beyond.
 Reach out to us today if you’d like to see a demo of our facial recognition solutions for retail.

 Virtual Gate is the global market leader in providing next generation capabilities to retail businesses worldwide.
 Virtual Gate is proven to work well in crowded spaces, making it an ideal surveillance and access control platform for retail.